BT Halo gives you unbreakable wi-fi, home tech experts, a Smart Hub 2 router, the full fibre promise and double data on BT Mobile.

 BT is currently rolling out full fibre broadband across the UK, with a further 3.2 million homes due to get it by the mid-2020s.
 If you’re a BT Halo 3+ customer, you’ll get an upgrade to Full Fibre 100 as soon as it’s available where you live.
 This will be available at no extra cost and with no need to sign up for a new contract.

 Home Tech Experts

-Customers with a BT Halo plan will have access to home tech experts provided by Qube and Enjoy.
+On the Halo 3, Halo 3+ and Halo 2 plans, you’ll have access to home tech experts provided by Qube and Enjoy.
 The experts will come to visit you in your home in three situations, helping with the set-up of your BT products: